BolshackLancer/ips_ai/README.md

 click on "clone or download" button on this git repository and download as zip

 ## Step 3
-unzip the folder, and enter it. right click inside the folder after unzipping and click on "open command prompt here" OR "open powershell window here"
+unzip the folder, and enter it. shift + right click inside the folder after unzipping and click on "open command prompt here" OR "open powershell window here"

 ## Step 4
 type